matt-bernhardt/trapp/README.md

 2. Compiler
 3. Renderer

+Each of these will be described in more detail as the project progresses.
+For now, efforts are focused on the first tool, an importer capable of harvesting spreadsheet data into the appropriate database tables.

 ## For more information

 More information about this project can be found on the [Massive Report Data blog](http://www.massivereportdata.com/blog).
 To contact the author, please email Matt Bernhardt at matt [at] massivereportdata [dot] com.